Best Restaurants in Midtown Ruidoso: A Local's Honest Guide

 Noisy Water is a local winery with a tasting room right in Midtown and it has become one of my favorite spots to spend an afternoon.
 The wines are made from New Mexico grapes (which have more going for them than most people realize, especially the reds) and the staff is excellent at guiding you through the lineup without being snobby about it.

-Wine tasting glasses lined up on a wood table for a flight
+Wine glasses poured for a tasting flight

 What to order: Ask for a tasting flight and let them walk you through it.
 The Moonshine Merlot and the Hummingbird have both impressed people I've brought here who were skeptical about NM wine.
 Tastings are around $10–$15.